hlfshell/facial_recognition/journal.md

 OK, first draft of the trainer is built.
 It doesn't actually save the model yet, so I have to take care of that.
 I need to also move this code from my laptop to the dekstop, which has a GTX1080 - a world of difference in training speed.

 I also need to write code that converts the keypoints in the otuput tensor to x,y coordinates, and then draw them (and/or the labeled ones as well) onto an image for debugging and performance checking.

+---

+The CUDA version on the desktop is out of debate, necesitating a full session of debugging in the future to try and figure out how to do the update, since the standard instructions don't work.
+Either that or I'll have to finally figure out how to push my training over to docker with the nvidia-docker plugin so I can get around all of the headache that is CUDA and tensorflow versioning.

+In the meantime, I ran the training on my CPU - it did not take long, only about an hour for 10 epochs with a batch size of 20.
+Loss started at ~ 0.002 and plateued ~ 0.00034 within the 2nd epoch.
+I'll have to code up a quick cli script to take in an image, grab the faces, run the network on it, and then mark out the predicted keypoints to see how this did.
+I suspect the network overfit and isn't going to generalize well - so the next step is adding in the test set to track model progression, and probably code in an early stopping mechanism based on that as well.